 There are actually two low tides each day in San Diego.
 But the lowest low tides during the summer take place very early in the morning before the park’s opening time.

-When is Cabrillo National Monument tide pools low tide?
+When is the low tide at Cabrillo National Monument?
 Check today’s tide chart below.

 If you want the tide chart for the day that you will be visiting Point Loma, click this pick my day link.
 That will take you to the complete TidesPro.com website.
 Enter the date after clicking the PICK icon.
 I took a screenshot and circled the correct icon in red for you.